spirosmastorakis/ChronoSync/README.md

     ./waf
     sudo ./waf install

+To build on memory constrained platform, please use `./waf -j1` instead of `./waf`.
+The command will disable parallel compilation.

 If configured with tests: `./waf configure --with-tests`), the above commands will also generate unit tests in `./build/unit-tests`